-Student records will be kept in the Registrar's Office for five (5) years, except for official transcripts which will be kept indefinitely.
+Student records will be kept on a secure server for five (5) years, except for official transcripts which will be kept indefinitely.
 See Section V, "Student Records Policies and Procedures," for information regarding access to student records.
+Only the Registrar's Office has access to student files.